-I have written about critical thinking before but despite 'thinking' I had improved in this skill, I still find myself being accused of failing as a critical thinker, of building straw man arguments and falling foul of other logical fallacies when I critique stuff, usually by manual therapists, and usually about manual therapy.
+I wrote about critical thinking before and despite thinking I had improved at it I often find myself being accused of failing at it and falling for logical fallacies when I tend to critique things, usually manual therapy, and usually by the manual therapists.

-So what is critical thinking?
+What is critical thinking?

 Critical thinking isn’t just thinking a lot.

-To start, we must want to be better at thinking.
+First, you must want to be better at thinking.

 To put this as clearly as I can you can’t have too much scepticism and it’s NOT a negative trait.
-Skepticism is not the indiscriminate rejection of ideas.
-It simply means you doubt, that you are reserving your judgement about claims made by others, not just accepting things on face value, no matter the source.
-Skepticism is about taking the time to examine claims and to understand the reasoning and possible assumptions and biases behind them.
-Calling some me a skeptic is a compliment, not an insult.
+Despite claims, scepticism is not the indiscriminate rejection of ideas, that’s nihilism.
+Scepticism simply means you doubt and reserve your judgement about claims made by others, no matter the source.
+Scepticism is about taking the time to examine claims and to understand the reasoning and possible assumptions and biases behind them.
+Calling me a sceptic is a huge compliment, not an insult.

 As always, thanks for reading, and keep thinking…